Samsung offers vague tease for its foldable smartphone -- again

 Stop teasing us with your folding phone, Samsung.
 It's been years.

-But according to Samsung, we're closer than ever.
-DJ Koh, the president of Samsung Mobile, told CNBC that Samsung will unveil details about its folding phone later this year.
-Koh hinted that Samsung may share more about it at the Samsung Developer Conference in November.
+But apparently we're closer than ever.
+DJ Koh, the president of Samsung Mobile, told CNBC on Tuesday that Samsung will unveil details about its folding phone later this year.
+Koh hinted that the company may share more about it at its Samsung Developer Conference in November.

 Even though Samsung has confirmed that it's working on a foldable phone, it's been pretty tight-lipped about the specific details.
-But Koh explains Samsung's logic behind the foldable phone in the CNBC report:
+But Koh explains Samsung's logic in the CNBC report:

 "You can use most of the uses ... on fold(ed) status.
 But when you need to browse or see something, then you may need to unfold it.
 But even unfolded, what kind of benefit does that give compared to the tablet?
 If the unfolded experience is the same as the tablet, why would they (consumers) buy it?
 So every device, every feature, every innovation should have a meaningful message to our end customer.
 So when the end customer uses it, (they think) 'wow, this is the reason Samsung made it'."

 But the question remains: when will we actually see it?
-Samsung previously said that it expected the phone to release in 2018, but recent reports say it may arrive in early 2019.
+Samsung previously said that it expected the phone to be released in 2018, but recent reports say it may arrive in early 2019.
 If Samsung teases the phone in November, an early 2019 launch seems possible.

-When CNET reached out to Samsung, a Samsung spokesperson gave the following statement:

 Discuss: Samsung offers vague tease for its foldable smartphone -- again